 Commission's recommendation: The Commission recommends leaving the language as is.
 Accounting treatment of computer purchases is decided by the CAPA Committee, not by the charter, and the charter language is flexible enough to accommodate such purchases.
-Technology equipment is not considered by the current Bolton administration to be a non-recurring expenditure and should be funded under current operations budgets.
+Technology equipment is not considered by the current Bolton CAPA Committee to be a non-recurring expenditure and should be funded under current operations budgets.
+Future CAPA Committees have the ability to change this policy.
 (By consensus)